Pragmatic Organization Dynamic Display (PODD)

 - Effects of Interventions That Include Aided Augmentative and Alternative Communication Input on the Communication of Individuals With Complex Communication Needs: A Meta-Analysis

-Software for creating and customizing PODD books involving alternative access methods (e.g., eye gaze, partner assisted visual scanning) is not yet available in the US; however, interested individuals or ISDs can purchase an international copy (i.e., on A4 paper, with international vocabulary) through the Cerebral Palsy Education Centre (CPEC) or Spectronics websites.
+- Alternative Access Templates are not yet available in the US; however, interested individuals or ISDs can purchase an international copy (i.e., formatted for A4 paper with international vocabulary) through the Cerebral Palsy Education Centre (CPEC) or Spectronics websites.
+(Note: One page Alternative Access PODD communication books printed through Alt+Shift have been reformatted to letter-sized paper)